 The five best cheap home insurance companies in Fort Worth are compared in the chart below.
-We found Farmers, USAA and Chubb to rank as the top three best cheap home insurance companies in Fort Worth.
+We selected Farmers, Travelers and Chubb as our top three picks for the best cheap home insurance companies in Fort Worth.
 USAA and State Farm are also worth checking out.

 |Home insurance company||Bankrate Score||Average annual premium for $250K dwelling coverage||J.D.
 Power score|

-Farmers offers the lowest average annual premium on our chart by a significant margin, although the carrier has the lowest Bankrate Score – partly due to having a below-average J.D.
+Farmers offers the lowest average annual premium on our list by a significant margin, although the carrier has the lowest Bankrate Score – partly due to having a below-average J.D.
 Power score for overall home insurance customer satisfaction.
-Nevertheless, Farmers may be worth a look, as it has an above-average J.D.
-Power property claims customer satisfaction score and offers a specialized quoting process that could be an advantage to you.
+Nevertheless, Farmers may be worth a look, as it fares close to average with its J.D.
+Power property claims satisfaction score and offers a specialized quoting process that could be an advantage to you.
 With the quoting process, you are able to choose between three tiers of coverage — standard, enhanced and premier — and from there, personalize your coverage with add-ons designed to meet specific needs.

 Learn more: Farmers Insurance review

-USAA is headquartered nearby in San Antonio, Texas.
-It is only available to current and former military personnel and qualifying family members.
+USAA is headquartered nearby in San Antonio, Texas, but is only available to current and former military personnel and qualifying family members.
 Although the company consistently receives among the highest customer satisfaction scores with J.D.
 Power, because it is not available to everyone, it cannot be officially ranked.
 USAA home insurance policies include replacement cost coverage instead of actual cash value, which ensures that you can replace items damaged in covered perils with new versions without the payout subtracting any depreciated value of the original item.

 Learn more: USAA Insurance review

-Second to USAA, State Farm has one of the top Bankrate Scores on our list.
 State Farm is a well-known and highly regarded home insurance provider.
 Although it has a higher average annual premium, State Farm’s broad portfolio of coverage options and discounts makes the carrier well worthy of consideration for many Fort Worth homeowners.
 State Farm offers an online quoting system for ease of reviewing options, although there are some restrictions, such as limiting your ability to obtain quotes for manufactured and mobile homes.
 Additionally, State Farm is well-known for its breadth of exclusive local agents, so if having someone to talk to who understands your area is important, State Farm might be a great option.

 Learn more: State Insurance Farm review